 Join us on our quest to Cub Scout Camp!
 Check back often for updates.
-Registration opens January 2014.
+Registration is open NOW.
 Flyer

 Camping takes Scouts on exciting adventures into the natural world.
 They will learn to live with others in the out-of-doors.
 They will learn to be a good citizen of the outdoors.
 Camping is fun, and it's good for the mind, body, and spirit.
 It helps Cub Scouts learn to rely on themselves—on their own skills and knowledge.
 When Cub Scouts go camping, they gain skills they will use later as a Boy Scout.